Looks like you are using an old version of Internet Explorer - Please update your browser

 Social animals that travel in herds ranging from 2 to 40, giraffes have excellent eyesight and hearing.
 They have few enemies; however, lions will attack babies and even some adults.
 Giraffes can be a poor choice for a lion’s meal, since they have been known to kick the head off of a lion with their powerful hind kick.

 The giraffe is silent most of the time but can make a wide variety of sounds, including mooing, bleating, bellowing, snoring, whistling, grunting, and coughing.

 The giraffe’s gestation period is 15 months and she gives birth in a special area designated for calving.
-Most baby animals are born head first.
-Since the mother giraffe gives birth standing up, her calf is born rear end first.
-This protects the baby’s head and neck from hitting the ground and breaking as it is born.
 Within an hour the calf is able to wobble about and may even run a short distance.
 The calf stands about six feet tall (2 m) and weighs 150 pounds (68 kg) at birth.